Introduction

 Bab Agnaou

-Bab Agnaou is one of the most iconic gates in Marrakech, built by the Almohad caliph Abu Yusuf Ya’qub al-Mansur between 1188 and 1190.
-This historic gate once served as the main public entrance to the royal kasbah in the southern part of the medina.
-Its impressive architecture is a perfect example of Almohad design, making it a must-see landmark in Marrakech.
+One of the most iconic landmarks in Marrakech is Bab Agnaou, a monumental gate built between 1188 and 1190 by the Almohad caliph Abu Yusuf Ya’qub al-Mansur.
+It once served as the main public entrance to the royal kasbah in the southern part of the medina.

 Saadien’s Tombs